-In this guide, we evaluate these top options.
-We also show you the alternate reasons why it’s beneficial to have a high-definition head unit installed in your vehicle besides for playing video and music.
+In this guide, I evaluate these top options.
+I also show you the alternate reasons why it’s beneficial to have a high-definition head unit installed in your vehicle besides for playing video and music.

 How To Play Music From Phone To Car?